Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 -  Write conditional statements including `if`, `elif` and `else`
 -  Evaluate expressions containing `and` and `or`

+## Why indentation?

+-  Studies show that's what people actually pay attention to
+       + Every textbook on C or Java has examples where indentation and bracing don't match
+-  Doesn't matter how much indentation you use, but the whole block must be consistent
+-  Python Style Guide (PEP 8) recommends 4 spaces
+-  And no tab characters

 ## Creating Functions

 -  Defining a function, the parameters that it takes, return value